-For student-on-student discrimination or harassment allegations, you may report by contacting OEO in the following ways: http://oeo.tufts.edu/ or 617.627.3298 or anonymously using the Tufts University anonymous hotline, EthicsPoint, at 1.866.384.4277 or at oeo.ethicspoint.com.
-You could also contact a Title IX Liaison.
+For student-on-student discrimination or harassment allegations, you may report by contacting OEO in the following ways: http://oeo.tufts.edu/ or 617.627.3298 or anonymously using the Tufts University anonymous hotline, EthicsPoint, at 1.866.384.4277 or at Tufts-OEO.ethicspoint.com.
+You could also contact an OEO Liaison.